 Created in 2005 because of the increase in requests for financial assistance of a non-charitable nature, this committee of three considers all non-charitable requests for financial assistance referred to it by the Executive and decides on the amount of financial assistance the USFA should provide.

 The Association Grievance Committee (AGC) receives and reviews complaints from members of the Association, advises which cases should be pursued at the Joint Grievance Committee, and assumes ownership of the grievance pursuant to Article 2.2.

-The Member Development Committee was created to facilitate succession planning for the USFA.
+The Member Engagement Committee was created to facilitate succession planning for the USFA.
 Its purpose is to create initiatives to increase the participation of USFA members in the work of the USFA.
 It oversees USFA Awards.